rmarable/Ec2InstanceMaker/README.md

 Ec2InstanceMaker is a collection of scripts and user-configurable templates.

-* Scripts
+**Scripts.** Please see below for more details on how the scripts are used.
 * make-instance.py
 * access-instance.py
 * kill-instance.$INSTANCE_NAME.py

-Please see below for more details on how the scripts are used.

-* Templates
+**Templates**.
 Ec2InstanceMaker provides some generic templates that can be customized to permit more granular control over the IAM EC2 instance policy that is used to create the instance profiles that are created by the toolkit.

   * **MinimalEc2InstancePolicy.json** is a bare-bones template that allows only EC2 and S3 API calls.